Deterministic nuclear spin squeezing and squeezing by continuous measurement using vector and tensor light shifts: Deterministic spin squeezing

 \subsection{Application to strontium 87}

 In the same way as for ytterbium in the previous section, we apply our analytical results to the fermionic isotope of strontium, $^{87}$Sr, which in its ground state has a purely nuclear spin $I=9/2$ and is used in optical transition clocks \cite{JunYe2024, ParisBoulderTokyo2008}.
 In Figures \ref{Sr_cavité JunYe} and \ref{Sr_cavité Popplau}, we have plotted the reduction in variance of $P$ and the deterministic squeezing rate as a function of the frequency detuning, with respect to the energy level $^3P_1$ of the fine structure of strontium \cite{Burba_2024}.
-With a cavity of type \cite{Thompson2021}, and for a detuning of $3\,\text{GHz}$, the deterministic squeezing rate is of the order of Hz for an asymptotic variance reduction of P of $\epsilon=0.35$ and a squeezing time of one second (fig. \ref{Sr_cavité JunYe}).
-A cavity with a strong Rabi coupling \cite{popplau}, and being even more detuned $\simeq 10\text{GHz}$, would allow a greater metrological gain ($\epsilon \simeq 0.08$), in a reasonable squeezing time of $\simeq 600\text{Hz}$ (fig. \ref{Sr_cavité Popplau}).
+With a cavity of type \cite{Thompson2021}, and for a detuning of $3\,\text{GHz}$, the deterministic squeezing rate is $2\epsilon\Gamma \simeq 8.8 \rm s^{-1}$ for an asymptotic variance reduction of P of $\epsilon=0.35$ (fig. \ref{Sr_cavité JunYe}).
+A cavity with a strong Rabi coupling \cite{popplau}, and being even more detuned $\simeq 10\text{GHz}$, would allow a greater metrological gain ($\epsilon \simeq 0.08$), with a squeezing rate of $\simeq 5200\, \rm s^{-1}$ (fig. \ref{Sr_cavité Popplau}).